elatov/elatov.github.io/_posts/2014-01-05-zfs-iscsi-benchmarks-tests.md

 ### ESXi Network iSCSI setup

 I had two NICs on the ESXi server, so I dedicated 1 Nic to the VM and Mgmt traffic, and the other NIC to the iSCSI connection.
-I probably didn&#8217;t have to do this since the iSCSI network was already separate from the other networks, but I went ahead and bound the **vmk** that I used for the iSCSI connection to the physical NIC that was assigned to the vSwitch:
+I probably didn't have to do this since the iSCSI network was already separate from the other networks, but I went ahead and bound the **vmk** that I used for the iSCSI connection to the physical NIC that was assigned to the vSwitch:

     ~ # esxcli iscsi networkportal list
     vmhba32